 Expanding genomics capacity for all animal scientists.
-NRSP annual meetings will alternate between the International Plant and Animal Genome (PAG) and other meetings routinely attended by animal scientists (e.g., the annual American Society of Animal Sciences meeting).
+NRSP annual meetings will alternate between the International Plant and Animal Genome (PAG) and other meetings routinely attended by animal scientists (e.g., American Society of Animal Sciences, Beef Improvement Federation, National Cattlemen's Beef Association and National Swine Improvement Federation meetings).
 Outreach to other sectors of the broader community will occur through presentations, informational sessions and training opportunities at meetings attended by animal sciences researchers and other stakeholders (e.g., the Havemeyer meeting, Beef Improvement Federation Symposium, American Sheep Industry Convention).
-The outreach events will include presentations on how NRSP tools and resources have been applied in various research projects and in various species/industries, discussions about specific community needs and gaps, and hands-on training for non-genomicists.
+The outreach events will include presentations on how NRSP tools and resources have been applied in various research projects and in various species/industries, discussions about specific community needs and gaps, and hands-on training for our stakeholder groups (including our industry and breed association stakeholders).
 These outreach efforts will inform the broader community about research capacity that is either available or being developed and will include feedback so that new developments are aligned with stakeholder needs.

 Developing informatics capacity for animal industries.
 Bioinformatics personnel routinely attend and present at informatics and association meetings (e.g., Data Carpentries, GMOD, Galaxy, CyVerse and the International Society of Biocuration).
 Therefore, we will use these meetings as conduits for developing cross-collaboration information exchanges with the broader informatics field.
-Capacity for animal scientists will be expanded through these exchanges and scientists working in informatics and data science will learn of new opportunities for applying informatics techniques to animal industries.
+Capacity for animal scientists will be expanded through these exchanges and scientists working in informatics and agricultural engineering will learn of new opportunities for applying informatics techniques to animal industries.
 Partnering with these informatic associations will also provide novel opportunities to develop education and training in targeted areas as well as the recruitment of additional expertise and resources for the animal science areas.

 Supporting education and training capacity.
-Outreach to both animal scientists and informaticians will be done through education and training programs, with a primary focus on graduate and undergraduate students at land grant colleges and universities, including the 1862, 1890 and 1994 institutions.
+Outreach to both animal scientists and informaticians will be done through education and training programs.
+Our education efforts will focus on undergraduate and graduate students at land grant colleges and universities, including the 1862, 1890 and 1994 institutions.
 However, online educational resources will also be available to all participants of the NRSP project.
 Additionally, animal breeders, industry stakeholders, Extension personnel and the general public will be provided with non-technical information on genomics-enabled technologies and their application in agriculture.
 In this way, the successes of genomic-based research in farm animals will be disseminated and celebrated.